Yindeish/Yindeish/README.md

 Fullstack web and mobile developer
 --------------------------

-I'm a full-stack web and mobile developer with 3 years of experience.
+I'm a full-stack web and mobile developer.
 I have worked with developing teams of different areas of expertise in the tech space.
 I'm open to full-stack, backend and frontend roles.

 * 🌍  I'm based in Lagos, Nigeria
 * 🖥️  See my portfolio at [https://yindeish-dev.vercel.app/)